delirehberi/hugo-emrexyz/content/posts/what-is-emoji.md

 +++
-categories=['idea', 'English']
-date='2024-05-11'
+categories = ["idea", "English"] date = "2024-05-10T20:00:00-04:00"
-description='I read a blog post about the history of emojis.
+description = "I read a blog post about the history of emojis.
 The article was full of details and descriptions.
-The author didn`t give a strict definition of what emojis are and suggested that everyone can have their own idea about them.' title='What is emoji?'
+The author didn`t give a strict definition of what emojis are and suggested that everyone can have their own idea about them." title = "What is emoji?" nostr_id = "nevent1qvzqqqr4guq3gamnwvaz7tmjv4kxz7fwv4khyefw0puh5qgkwaehxw309aex2mrp0yhxummnw3ezucnpdejqqg8f28sek3asw0x0kya35xcna50c5xdzeue9xjdz6shzx6dj9d35uuexmjd4"
 +++

 I read a blog post about [the history of emojis](https://blog.gingerbeardman.com/2024/05/10/emoji-history-the-missing-years/).
 The article was full of details and descriptions.
 The author didn't give a strict definition of what emojis are and suggested that everyone can have their own idea about them.